-I'd only spent weeks since he'd invited me to this wedding with my mind putting an extension to that night we first met.
+I'd only spent weeks since he'd invited me to this wedding with thoughts of us in that king-sized bed.
 I'm sure he must have done too, and his asking for twin beds instead of the king he'd originally booked was purely out of politeness.
 Still, we'd be in the same room.
 Though, I couldn't just pretend sleep, throw my leg over him.
 I can't now snuggle up next to him, accidentally push myself back on him.

 Ugh, who the hell did I upset for this to happen?